-The consultation runs until the 23 December 2016 and the online survey can be found at: https://secure.crtviewpoint.com/Online/Survey/Preview/510A95.
+The consultation was launched on 29 November at the CCG's Governing Body meeting and runs until the 29 January.
+A number of meetings are being held and an online survey can be completed at: www.surveymonkey.co.uk/r/WKglutenfree.
 The charity would like to encourage all those that might be affected to complete the questionnaire so that their opinions are heard.